Find a pickleball court near you!

 The next difference is in the weave.
 Since tennis balls are smaller and faster than pickleballs, tennis nets require a smaller weave.
 The larger weave of pickleball nets, combined with their smaller dimensions, means they’re less expensive to make, and thus less expensive for players to buy.

-Yes, you can play pickleball on a tennis net.
+Yes, you can play pickleball on a tennis court with a tennis net.
 For casual games, or for when you don’t have access to a pickleball net, a tennis net will do the job.

 It’s not the same, though.
 If you play pickleball regularly, you’ll notice the difference.
 You’ll find that players hit the net more often, and shots will naturally tend to be higher to clear the added net height.
 Some pickleball players don’t mind it at all, but most prefer a true pickleball net.